 about the film

 The film was first graded on a 108nit Dolby Cinema high dynamic range projector featuring a staggering contrast ratio of 1,000,000:1.
 This master grade was then mapped down using Dolby Vision content mapping algorithms to DCI 48nits.
-These algorithms were again used during a 4000 nit Pulsar grade, ensuring the picture is accurately no matter the projector or display.
-The film has a unique look that will stand out, not only in theaters, but on all displays.
+Again, these algorithms were used during a 4000 nit Pulsar grade, ensuring the picture is accurately and forever represented across a variety of projectors and displays.